 Debt securities that do not qualify for bond reporting due solely to a lack of meaningful cash flows.

-Debt securities as described in this statement meet the definition of assets as defined in SSAP 4, and are admitted assets to the extent they conform to the requirements of this statement.
+Debt securities as described in this statement meet the definition of assets as defined in SSAP 4 and are admitted assets to the extent they conform to the requirements of this statement.
 The guidance in these paragraphs shall not be inferred to other securities or investment structures that are not otherwise addressed in statutory accounting, nor shall it be applied to any investments that are captured within other statutory accounting guidance.

 Debt securities in scope for which the source of repayment is derived through rights to underlying collateral, qualify as admitted assets only to the extent they are secured by admitted invested assets.
 Any amounts in excess of the fair value of the underlying admitted invested assets shall be nonadmitted.

-Debt securities that do not qualify for bond reporting due solely to a lack of meaningful cash flows shall be reported on Schedule BA: Other Long-Term Invested Assets using the same accounting and measurement basis described in SSAP 43R—Asset-Backed Securities, including using a carrying value method determined by NAIC designation.
-Reporting entities that are reporting an amortized cost measurement shall obtain an NAIC designation in accordance with the parameters of the Purposes and Procedures Manual of the NAIC Investment Analysis Office and report the designation on Schedule BA.
+Debt securities in scope of this statement shall be initially reported at acquisition at cost, including brokerage and other related fees on Schedule BA: Other Long-Term Invested Assets.

-All other debt securities in scope of this statement shall be reported at acquisition at cost, including brokerage and other related fees on Schedule BA: Other Long-Term Invested Assets.
-These securities are permitted as admitted assets
+Debt securities captured in scope shall be reported at the lower of amortized cost or fair value.
+Changes in measurement to reflect a lower value or to reflect changes in fair value shall be recorded as unrealized gains or losses.

 Debt securities that do not qualify as bonds captured in scope of this statement shall follow the guidance in SSAP No. 43R—Asset-Backed Securities for calculating amortized cost, for determining and recognizing other-than-temporary impairments and for allocating unrealized and realized gains and losses between the asset valuation reserve (AVR) and interest maintenance reserve (IMR).